-Section 68c was enacted as Public Act 95 of 2007 to eliminate the practice, often referred to as "double-dipping," in which a state employee retires and returns to work for the state, drawing both retirement benefits and a salary.
+Section 68c was enacted as 2007 PA 95 to eliminate the practice, often referred to as "double-dipping," in which a state employee retires and returns to work for the state, drawing both retirement benefits and a salary.
 It initially required the forfeiture of retirement benefits during any period in which a retiree returned to state work if he or she were either directly employed or indirectly hired through a third-party contract.
-Public Act 185 of 2010 expanded the benefit forfeiture to include employment with the state indirectly as an independent contractor.
+2010 PA 185 expanded the benefit forfeiture to include employment with the state indirectly as an independent contractor.